fnv234/61040-project-fnv/README.md

 ## Issues & Validators

-To ensure the AI augmentation produces accurate and trustworthy summaries, I implemented three validators.
+To ensure the AI augmentation produces accurate and trustworthy summaries, I implemented three validators (in validators.ts).
 The hallucinated place validator checks that the profile summary only mentions locations that appear in the user's actual logs, preventing the model from fabricating new places.
 The sentiment consistency validator compares the average numeric rating with the tone of the generated summary to catch cases where the LLM expresses enthusiasm despite low ratings.
 Finally, the length and format validator enforces brevity by requiring the summary to be no longer than three sentences.
 Together, these validators help maintain factual grounding, emotional accuracy, and readability in the generated summaries.